Euramsia/PersonalWebsite/content/posts/iGEM.md

 ### In essentia

 - I was member and later leader of the student research team *iGEM NAWI Graz 2019*.
-- We developed a method for the early detection of American foulbrood, a bee disease, and proved the principle - the **Beeosensor**
+- We developed a method for the early detection of American foulbrood (AFB), a bee disease, and proved the principle - the **Beeosensor**
 - We won the awards for best diagnostics project and best human practices and were nominated for finalists, best poster and best presentation among about 80 overgraduate teams we were competing with.
 - And most importantly: we learned *a lot* over the course of the project.